 "Lines of communication are shorter allowing us to respond more quickly to new developments"

-employee witnessed an increase of around ten percent." explains Menno Jansen.
-"We can now work much more flexibly and efficiently.
+and efficiently.
 Lines of communication are shorter which means we are better able to respond to new developments.
-People are having greater autonomy as well as more fun."
+People have greater independence as well as more fun."